 Nuby My Real Potty Training Toilet is a toddler potty that looks like a grown-up toilet.
 This design is fun and enticing to young toddlers that want to be just like their parents.
 It encourages them to use the potty and helps along the training process.
 The tall back has a button on top that makes flushing sounds when pressed, and there is a compartment on the backside to store baby wipes.
 The seat's height is ideal for toddlers who are a bit older or are tall for their age.

 If you can't decide which style you want to use, the Munchkin Arm & Hammer 3-in-1 has got you covered.
 It can be a standalone potty, but the seat is removable and can sit over the top of an adult toilet.
 When not being used as a potty, the lid lowers, and the whole thing becomes a sturdy stepstool.
 This feature can be a convenient addition to a child's bathroom.
 Although small, the splash guard is tall enough to keep everything in the bowl.
-Overall, the seat's construction feels robust and durable, making it a product that will likely last through multiple children.
+Overall, the seat's construction feels robust and durable, making it a product that can last through multiple children.

 Unfortunately, we were frustrated by a few things on the Munchkin.
-The lid does not stay open on its own, so your toddler will have to sit down while simultaneously holding the top up, a task which may be unattainable for some younger kids.
+The lid does not stay open on its own, so your toddler will have to sit down while simultaneously holding the top up, a task that may be unattainable for some younger kids.
 To access and empty the bowl, you must lift the lid and remove the seat, and we do not like that there are multiple steps to this process.
-Because there are so many parts to this chair, there is an abundance of cracks and hinges that pee may get stuck in, and are not that easy to clean.
+Because there are so many parts to this chair, there is an abundance of cracks and hinges that pee may get stuck in and are not that easy to clean.
 The lid has a deodorizing tablet that supposedly prevents bad odors from building up.
-However, we think it smells like strongly scented diapers, and prefer to use the seat without it.
+However, we think it smells like strongly scented diapers and prefer to use the seat without it.
 While there are some design flaws in this seat, we feel that it is a good option for parents who value versatility and multifunctional products.

 The Dreambaby Soft Touch Potty Seat is an on toilet product made of a squishy foam coated with a flexible vinyl material.
 The deeply contoured shape combined with the slightly more pliable material is more comfortable for tiny tushes to rest.
 It is one molded piece, making it super easy to clean.
 The Dreambaby is lightweight and easy to place on a toilet, so toddlers will quickly figure out how to do it independently.
 The on-toilet design saves you from cleanup duty, and the slim profile allows for quick storage.

-Small ridges on the bottom of the seat hold it in place, but it is not adjustable, so it may not fit snugly on every toilet.
+Small ridges on the bottom of the seat hold it in place, but it is not adjustable, so it may not fit every toilet snugly.
 Many parents also note that the durability of this seat is not the best.
 Over time, the vinyl coating may start to crack and create a tush pinching hazard.
-As with other on-toilet options, this seat must be used with an adult toilet, and cannot follow your toddler throughout the day.
+As with other on-toilet options, this seat must be used with an adult toilet and cannot follow your toddler throughout the day.
 When testing the product, we were surprised by how not soft it is.
 We were not expecting it to be quite so stiff, although it is still cushier than hard plastic options.
 The Dreambaby may be appealing for toddlers who spend a lot of time on the toilet and need a little extra support.

-The Jool Baby Potty Training Chair is a potty with all the bells and whistles, many of which we feel are unnecessary and even make it less functional than more straightforward options.
+The Jool Baby Potty Training Chair is a potty with all the bells and whistles, which we feel are unnecessary and even make it less functional than more straightforward options.
 It has a back/armrest combo that detached too readily and kept falling off during our testing.
 There are two carry handles on either side of the seat, but it still requires two hands and feels substantial and bulky when carrying.
 You empty the bowl by way of a drawer that slides out the backside.
-It clicks in and out of place, making it nearly impossible for baby to "help" clean up and leads to accidental spills.
-However, we as parents, also found it somewhat difficult to open without creating a sloshing mess.
-Many parents also complain that the splash guard is more or less useless, and the way the seat hangs over the bowl creates a gap for pee to splash through, creating a cleaning nightmare.
+It clicks in and out of place, making it nearly impossible for a baby to "help" clean up and leads to accidental spills.
+However, as parents, we also found it somewhat difficult to open without creating a sloshing mess.
+Many parents also complain that the splash guard is more or less useless, and the way the seat hangs over the bowl creates a gap for the pee to splash through, creating a cleaning nightmare.
 The plastic components all feel very flimsy and may get separated easily.
 In the beginning, we were intrigued by the unique design of the Jool Baby, but after putting all the seats to the test, we found this is not one we'd recommend.